tayloraleach/css-box-drawing-animations/README.md

 https://taylorleach.me/css-box-drawings

 ### Credits:
+https://freebiesbug.com/psd-freebies/free-psd-landing-page/

-I found the PSD here and brought it to life with some animations! https://freebiesbug.com/psd-freebies/free-psd-landing-page/
+I found the PSD and brought it to life with some animations!